AY1920S2-CS2113T-T12-3/OrgaNice-User-Guide/README.md

 <a name="add-deadline"></a>

 ### 3.1.
 Add new Deadline task (Sanath)
-Adds a new deadline task to track a task which needs to be finished before a specific date.
+In case you wanted to track a new deadline task such as an assignment which is due, the `deadline` command could be used.
+It adds a new deadline task to track a task which needs to be finished before a specific date.

 #### Usage